 In the forest shade, plant is crooked, sprawling, and vinelike, with many stems from th...

-Native to the eastern United States, this is closely related to Adiantum aleuticum, with simi...
+From eastern North America, this is closely related to A. aleuticum, with similar fronds and ...

-Pyramidal tree to 80 ft. tall, 25 ft. wide at the base.
-Is similar but coarser textured than Chama...
+Native from Alaska to California.
+Pyramidal tree to 80 ft. tall and 25 ft. wide at the base.
+Tiny, sca...